 Technical electives are courses above and beyond the required courses that allow computer engineering students to broaden or deepen their engineering knowledge in one or more technical areas.
 Students are required to take two technical electives.
 Generally, allowable technical electives are any 400- or 500- level courses in the College of Engineering (CEN, CIS, ECE, MNE, PHY, BNG departments) except seminars, independent study, directed study, internship, or required courses within the program.
 Additional allowable courses are:

-- Any 300- or 400-level course in Mathematics (MTH) except seminar, independent study, directed study, internship, or required courses within the program.
+- Any 400-level course in Mathematics (MTH) except seminar, independent study, directed study, internship, or required courses within the program.

 Choices of technical electives must always be discussed with, and approved by, the student’s academic advisor prior to enrollment.
 Some restrictions are:

-- At most one technical elective course may be taken from outside the department of Electrical and Computer Engineering.
+- No more than one technical elective may be taken from outside the department of Electrical and Computer Engineering.

 - The student must have the required prerequisites and/or co-requisites for each course.